samarthlamba/Brick_Breaker/README.md

 To add a new key input (including cheat keys), add a new entry to the keyMap() by calling .put(KeyCode, (game) -> FUNCTION) in initializeKeyMap().

+On errors:
+Errors caused by missing data files should cause no issues.
+There are tests checking for empty text files; in that case, the level is simply considered beaten and the game proceeds to the next.
+In the case of msising image files, which is hardly possible since we don't accept any image files as inputs, the game simply will not display anything in their place (splash screen, store) but will still function.

 ### Impressions